ChristopherMKoehler/toy-asis/README.md

 * Visit http://localhost:3000/admin/manuscripts to confirm the app is up and running.
   You should see a crude looking page that shows info about the above manuscript(s).

+Please note, the ```/admin``` namespace is just there to verify basic sanity and is not where your code should go.
+The features you are adding are intended to be used by authors wanting to view the status of their papers.

 ### Specifications

 See TODO.md